-Humanism as a life stance or philosophy goes back to ancient times but the word has only been used in recent decades to mean a belief that for humans this is the only life we have, and we have to decide what purpose and meaning to give our existence; there is no transcendental force that can give us the answers.
+Humanism as a life stance or philosophy goes back to ancient times but the word has only been used in the last 100 years to mean a belief that for humans this is the only life we have, and we have to decide what purpose and meaning to give our existence; there is no transcendental force that can give us the answers.

 We also have the right and responsibility to decide how to lead our lives ethically.
 We seek actively to work to solve the problems of humankind.
 We see moral guidance comes from shared human values not from any divine revelation.

 We have the benefit of our power of reason, the findings and approach to truth of science and our own human experience individually and in community to help us find our way.

 The statistics from British Social Attitudes Surveys and other surveys consistently show that over half the UK population have no religion; not all call them themselves humanist; many have a residual belief in the possibility there might be a deity, but increasing numbers feel uncomfortable in the presence of religious language whose belief assumption they no longer share.
 Some feel it is hypocritical to have a ceremony based on beliefs they don’t hold, and all find humanist ceremonies enjoyable, meaningful and helpful.

 For the last few years I have been representing Greater Manchester Humanists at the Remembrance Day Ceremony in St Peters Sq.
 I am acutely aware of the many thousands of non-religious people – alongside those of faith – who have sacrificed their lives so that we today could be free from tyranny.